• Skip to primary navigation

 Equipment

-Pumpkin Scones with Miso Vanilla Glaze calls for a few common kitchen essentials, including a measuring cup, mixing bowls, a sheet pan, a whisk, a silicone baking spatula, a baking sheet, and a cooling rack.
+Pumpkin Scones call for a few common kitchen essentials, including a measuring cup, mixing bowls, a sheet pan, a whisk, a silicone baking spatula, a baking sheet, and a cooling rack.
 Use these popular kitchen essentials in other recipes too!

 Storage

-Store these leftover buttery scones in an air-tight container.
-This retains the scones' moisture.
+Store these leftover buttery scones in an air-tight container for 3 days.
+The air-tight container retains the scones' moisture.

 To make ahead, freeze baked scones in an air-tight bag or container up to 3 months.
 When you want to reheat the scones, thaw them in the refrigerator overnight, heat in the oven at 300°F for 2-3 minutes, then drizzle the glaze.